romaricpascal/romaricpascal.is/content/me.md

 This included:

-- Prototyping for feasability the extra features to be added to the graph library (JointJS/RappidJS)
+- Prototyping for feasibility the extra features to be added to the graph library (JointJS/RappidJS)
 - Collaborating with the back-end developers on the architecture for storing and loading the graph
 - Integrating the graph edition with Rails forms for editing the node's data
-- Implementing specialised form controls (tabs, file upload, color picking)
+- Implementing specialised form controls (tabs, file upload, colour picking)

 <p class="tech-list">Rails, HTML (HAML), CSS (Bootstrap, SASS, SCSS), JavaScript (RappidJS), tooling (Webpack)</p>